 ‘Yes,’ he said.
 ‘I do.
 But I don’t know how.’

 As we talked further, it became evident that this biblically astute believer was operating from several false premises.
 Assumptions he wasn’t even aware of.
 Assumptions that contradicted several passages of Scripture he firmly believed.
 But the truth of these passages never made their intended impact because of the undetected, covert lies that were warping his mindset.

-False Assumption #1: Husbands have been given the responsibility of fixing their wives.
+False Assumption #1: As a husband you have been given the responsibility to change your wife.
 That’s what he actually believed.
 And since he believed that was true, he acted on it—which only made the problems worse.
 The truth is, God has not called men to change their wives.
 He has commanded us to love them.

 The interesting thing was that this man could quote the verse about husbands loving their wives.
 He knew it.
 He just wasn’t operating from it.
 He said he had tried loving her.
 ‘I’ve tried being nice and sweet and patient, and nothing changed!’
 This brought to surface another false assumption.